AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

     </tbody>
 </table>

-Example: Patient resource with intepreter required and language is known
+Example: Patient resource with interpreter required and language is known
 ~~~
 {
   "resourceType" : "Patient",